Music21 works only because the code has been extensively tested so

 Continuous Integration Tests¶

-Upon any commit or pull request, continuous integration testing at Travis-CI runs.
+Upon any commit or pull request, continuous integration testing on Github runs.
 See:

-whatever the UNIX convention for failure is (I always forget–that’s why
+UNIX convention for failure is (I always forget–that’s why I coded it).

-I coded it).
-Thanks to the great folks at Travis-CI, the risks of
+Thanks to the great folks at GitHub, the risks of accepting pull

-accepting pull requests is lower (though not zero, especially in cases
+requests is lower (though not zero, especially in cases where there are

-where there are changes to external output or to parsing files outside
+changes to external output or to parsing files outside the corpus).

-the corpus).
-Although the amount of time to run varies depending on the
+Although the amount of time to run varies depending on the load of

-load of travis-ci, keep a look out for changes that significantly slow
+GitHub, keep a look out for changes that significantly slow down the

-All pull requests must pass Travis-CI to be accepted.
+All pull requests must pass GitHub to be accepted.
 It doesn’t matter that “that bug was probably there before” – it’s time to fix it or to get help fixing it.

 Code Coverage Tests¶

-One of the systems running on Travis will always run slower than the
+One of the systems running on GitHub will always run slower than the

 rest.
 This system is running